Popety/Raneto/example/content/⌨ Coding ⌨/Popety-code-best-practice.md

 > “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live” ― John Woods

-##### Before, we start coding we should really look into where the world is going.
-Javascript is moving from ES5 to ES6.
-So, we will try to follow ES6 coding structure and definitions.
+##### Javascript is moving from ES5 to ES6.
+So, we will try to follow ES6 coding structure and definitions as much as possible.

 ```
 MORE ABOUT ES6: http://es6-features.org/